Senior research fellow, epidemiologist

 Principal Supervisor for PhD

-Thérèse, more commonly known as TK, has been at Menzies since 2006 and is currently employed in the Child Health Division.
+Thérèse, more commonly known as TK, has been at Menzies since 2006 and is currently employed in the Tropical and Global Health and Education Division.

 TK has over 15 years of experience working in rural and remote Aboriginal communities in WA and NT as a nurse/midwife and epidemiologist.
-Her research projects have predominantly been in population and public health areas for neglected tropical diseases (scabies and strongyloidiasis), streptococcal infections, intestinal parasites, maternal and childhood anaemia, disease surveillance and mass drug administrations.
-TK has built strong relationships in East Arnhem and is actively engaged in community consultations for the development and design of new projects and research translation of project results.
+Her research projects have predominantly been in population and public health areas for neglected tropical diseases (scabies, strongyloidiasis and lymphatic filarisis), streptococcal infections, intestinal parasites, maternal and childhood anaemia, disease surveillance and mass drug administrations.
+TK has built strong relationships in East Arnhem and the Katherine region and is actively engaged in community consultations for the development and design of new projects and research translation of project results.
+She lectures in the Masters of Public Health and supervises PhD and Masters students.

-TK is a practitioner member of the NT Nursing and Midwifery Board and a NHMRC early career fellow and has contributed to successful grants attracting over $3 million in project funding and $500 000 in scholarship/fellowship funds.
+TK has contributed to successful grants attracting over $3 million in project funding and $500 000 in scholarship/fellowship funds.

 - Anaemia Evaluation